moltengraffiti/frontend-nanodegree-arcade-game/README.md

 ## Known Issues

-The Game can't be 're-won' if the 'Reset' option is used during the game or if the option to play again is chosen from the modal.
+1. The Game can't be 're-won' if the 'Reset' option is used during the game or if the option to play again is chosen from the modal.
 Similarly, this also removes the collision detection.
-The time and move stats on the page an modal show no information as the functionality hasn't been implemented yet.
+2. The time and move stats on the page an modal show no information as the functionality hasn't been implemented yet.
+3. The modal appears above the game and not overlaying the screen.

 ## Future Improvements